How to Play Slot Machines - Easy Tips to Play the Slots!

 Most online video slots have five reels and between 5 and 50 paylines which can be activated with your bet.
 Some, however, can offer up to 500 paylines!

 If any winning combination falls in any of your paylines, you’re a winner.

 Bonus Game: A Bonus game is a separate spin or game detached from the regular slot.
 To trigger the best online casino bonus you need to hit a special combination on the reels or sometimes get a bonus-game symbol of some kind.

 In the bonus game you then play “for free” and often have the chance to win quite substantial sums.

 Wild Symbol: Many video slots have wild symbols that can substitute for any other symbols in the game.
 Also, a combination of wild symbols often generates big payouts and sometimes starts a bonus game.

 Scatter symbol: Scatter symbols essentially mean that they pay wherever on the reels they appear – i.e. they don’t have to be on a specific payline.
-The price differs from game to game, but usually they trigger a bonus game, start free spins or multiply other winnings.
+The prizes differ from game to game but usually they trigger a bonus game, start free spins or multiply other winnings.

 Progressive Jackpot: Some slot games have progressive jackpots.
 On these machines, a small sum of every player’s bet goes into a collective prize pool.
 This money is then awarded to a player who hits a very rare combination.